 Bayview Escarpment Provincial Park – I haven’t had a chance to visit myself yet but from the photos I’ve seen online, this provincial park is on the list for my next visit to the area!
 It is home to gorgeous crevices, a pine plantation and plenty of fern species.
 It’s a non-operating day-use only park therefore it has no facilities so plan accordingly!

 Beaver Valley Road 13 – One of my favourite roads to drive in the South Georgian Bay area is along Grey Road 13.
 Follow its twists and turns through the heart of the Beaver Valley.
-Not only will you find gorgeous views (especially in the fall!) but some great local gems like the Beaver Valley Orchard & Cidery!
+The views you’ll find are absolutely gorgeous, especially in the fall!

 Skinner’s Bluff – While it isn’t technically in the South Georgian Bay area, Skinner’s Bluff isn’t too far away as it’s just east of Wiarton.
 If you’ve hit up all of these lookouts and you’re looking for another spot to check out, I can’t recommend it enough.
 Chances are you’ll have the place practically to yourself and the views are just spectacular!